tobiashomie/comdocs/docs/index.md

 ## Start here

-If you are new to Bittensor, start by learning the concepts.
-Then install the Bittensor software and create a wallet.
+If you are new to Commune, start by learning the concepts.
+Then install the Commune software and create a wallet.
 Follow the below links.

 <Cards>
     <Card
-    icon={HiAcademicCap}
-    title='Learn the concepts'
-    link='learn/introduction'
-    body='Start by learning the Bittensor concept, building blocks and incentive mechanism.' />
-    <Card
     icon={MdInstallDesktop}
     title='Install'
     link='getting-started/installation'
-    body='To validate or mine, or run your own subnet, install Bittensor and create wallet to get started.' />
+    body='To validate or mine, or run your own subnet, install Commune and create wallet to get started.' />

 </Cards>

 :::tip How to participate
-A straightforward way to participate in the Bittensor network is to be a subnet miner or a subnet validator in an existing subnet.
+A straightforward way to participate in the Commune network is to be a subnet miner or a subnet validator in an existing subnet.
 It is not necessary to create a subnet.
 Follow the below links in the [Validate or mine](#validate-or-mine) section.
 Alternately, if you want to create your own custom incentive mechanism, then you create your own subnet and launch your own competition.
 See the below [Running a subnet](#running-a-subnet) section.
 :::

 ---